arantir123/MCGLPPI/README.md

 __After the environment configuration, usually dozens of minutes are needed to finish running the demo code.
 The evaluation results might be varying according to the actual installed virtual environment and the supporting hardware.__

       python cg_maml_steps/cg_downstream_1gpu_maml_reg.py -c config/ppi_cg_maml/cg_maml_gearnet_reg.yaml

-__The complete MCGLPPI++ framework, including complete original data and implementation scripts, will be released upon acceptance.__